2020 BYU Cougars football team: Schedule

 reduce the spread of the virus through travel restrictions.
 Any other changes to the schedule will be made in accordance with these restrictions.
 On August 8, 2020, the Mid-American Conference suspended their season taking Northern Illinois off of BYU's schedule.
 On August 10, 2020, Mountain West Conference suspended their 2020 season removing Utah State, Boise State and San Diego State from the Cougars’ 2020 schedule.
 The game at Army, scheduled for September 19 as part of the replacement slate of games, was postponed indefinitely on September 12 with both the academy and BYU pledging to attempt to reschedule the game for a later date.
 Subsequently, the Mountain West Conference announced that both Boise State and San Diego State would be permitted to play BYU late in the season.

 Rankings

-NuSkin BYU Sports Network
+Broadcasting team

-The NuSkin BYU Sports Network is owned and operated by BYU Radio and features the talents of Greg Wrubell (play-by-play), Riley Nelson (analyst), Mitchell Juergens (reporter/sideline analyst), and Jason Shepherd (host) for the second consecutive year.
-The network is in charge of producing and broadcasting all BYU Football pre and post game shows as well as coaches shows and live broadcasts.
+The NuSkin BYU Sports Network is owned and operated by BYU Radio.
+The network features Greg Wrubell (play-by-play), Riley Nelson (analyst), Mitchell Juergens (reporter/sideline analyst), and Jason Shepherd (host).
+The network is in charge of producing and broadcasting all BYU Football pre- and post- game shows, coaches shows, and live broadcasts.
 The network also does the radio portion of BYU Football Media Day, but the 2020 Media Day was canceled due to COVID-19.

 Affiliates

+These affiliate stations broadcast the shows live as part of the network simulcast.